akka/akka-http/docs/src/main/paradox/routing-dsl/exception-handling.md

 @@@ note
 Please note that since version `10.1.6`, the default `ExceptionHandler` will also discard the entity bytes automatically.
-If you want to change this behavior, please refer to @ref[the section above](exception-handling.md#exception-handling) if you want to change this behavior; however, might cause connections to stall if the entity is not properly rejected or cancelled on the client side.
+If you want to change this behavior, please refer to @ref[the section above](exception-handling.md#exception-handling); however, might cause connections to stall if the entity is not properly rejected or cancelled on the client side.
 @@@